-Failing to put your best foot forward when you’re being recruited can result in a less than stellar outcome.
-Aka, you won’t get the job.
+Failing to put your best foot forward when you’re being recruited can result in a less-than-stellar outcome.

 As a driver consultant with Anderson Trucking Service (ATS), I spend my time looking at driver applications and talking to drivers.
 So I can tell you exactly what recruiters like me are looking for when we peruse hundreds of driver job applications each week.

-By the time you’re finished reading this article, you’ll understand how being thorough, honest and overly communicative can help you stand out as a truck driver candidate.
+By the time you’re finished reading this article, you’ll understand how being thorough, honest, and overly communicative can help you stand out as a truck driver candidate.
+The tips include:

 Take your time; fill it out thoroughly and with accuracy.
 If you have autofill turned on on your device, double-check all your information before you send the application in.
 Ensure that an address you lived at three years ago isn’t the one going on your application and that you’re using your most up-to-date phone number.

-It’s never fun to call a wrong number.
 If we can’t contact you, we can’t hire you.
-Unless you’ve left another way to contact you (an email address, another phone number), we won’t be able to reach out.
+Unless you’ve left another way to contact you (an email address or another phone number), we won’t be able to reach out.

 Recruiters will review your application before they call you.
-They’ll look at your work history to get an idea of your work experience, your longevity with companies or your tendency to job hop, your accident history and more.
+They’ll look at your work history to get an idea of your experience, your longevity with companies or your tendency to job hop, your accident history, and more.

 Errors on your application begin to sow seeds of doubt in the recruiter.
 If your application is missing information or it’s riddled with errors, they’ll still call you but they could be a bit skeptical if it’s obvious that you weren’t honest on your application.

-When a recruiter calls you, answer your phone.
+When a recruiter calls you, answer your phone (unless you're other ways indisposed).
 If you aren’t available, do your best to call them back as soon as you can or shoot them a quick follow-up email or text to arrange a call.
-It doesn’t look good for you if a recruiter has to chase you down; they’re busy, and so are you.
 If you call back and the recruiter doesn’t answer, leave a voicemail.

-You give a good impression if you are prompt in returning phone calls and emails.
-Even if you fit within hiring guidelines, a recruiter won’t hire you if you have a bad attitude and you’re impossible to reach.
+Promptly returning phone calls and emails is a good look.
+Even if you fit within hiring guidelines, a recruiter may not hire you if you're difficult to reach.

 Don’t ghost your recruiter.
 If you have a change of heart and don’t want to pursue that carrier anymore, let them know.
 They’ll understand if you’re honest with them.
-This can especially help you down the road if you go with another carrier but choose to pursue this one again.
-You’ll have built up a good reputation with the team already.
+This can especially help you long-term if you decide to apply with them again.

 There’s a reason they say that honesty is the best policy: Because it’s true.
-You should be honest and overly communicative during the recruitment process if you want to stand out.
+You should be honest during the recruitment process if you want to stand out.

-From the jump, you should communicate your desires out of a trucking company.
+From the jump, you should communicate your desires in a trucking company.
 Explain your negotiables and non-negotiables.
 What do you need to be satisfied?
 What are your career goals?
-Talk about the programs you’re interested in, the pay you’re looking for and how often you expect to get home.
+Talk about the programs you’re interested in, the pay you’re looking for, and how often you expect to go home.

-If you determine in the middle of a phone call that you probably aren’t a good fit for the company and what it’s offering, don’t be afraid to admit it.
-It’s better to be upfront than to pursue a carrier that you won’t be happy with in the long run.
+If you determine in the middle of a phone call that you probably aren’t a good fit for the company, don’t be afraid to admit it.
+It’s better to be upfront than to pursue a carrier you won’t be happy with in the long run.

-You should also be honest about your potential shortcomings.
+Be honest about your driving record.
 If you’ve had accidents on your record, be upfront about them.
 Don’t leave them off your application.
-When you’re recruiter asks about them, be honest and explain both sides of the story.
+When your recruiter asks about them, be honest and explain both sides of the story.
 If you’ve hopped from job to job, explain your reasoning.
-You are your own advocate.

 Carriers are willing to give you a chance.
 Communicating very well from the start will increase your chance of getting hired.